 One of the most common issues is that the test part of test automation is rather straightforward to automate, especially with today’s abundance of great automation tools.
 But jumping straight into automated testing leaves you with a big heap of automation scripts, and often not the best ROI.
 Understanding why requires looking into the automation process.

-To reap the benefits of automation, it needs to happen frequently enough.
-However, the bottleneck is often discovered after creating a bunch of tests.
-Because the tests must run on a similar test environment to the one used to create them, with the new versions of the product or with any introduced changes that are being tested, you need access to hundreds of environments.
-This requirement makes it difficult to test effectively.
+To reap the benefits of automation, testing needs to happen frequently.
+However, the bottleneck is often discovered after creating many tests.
+Because the tests must run on a test environment that simulates the one used to create them, with the new versions of the product or with any introduced changes that are being tested, you need access to hundreds of environments.
+This can slow software testing and reduce its effectiveness.

-Below are three test environment approaches that inhibit test automation.
+Three test environment approaches that inhibit test automation

 Manually Setting Up an Environment Each Time to Run Automated Tests